“Auditions may be among your most significant career-building performances. Why not enjoy them?”

-You might be surprised to know how often musicians underachieve at auditions due to misguided repertoire choices.
+You might be surprised to know how often young musicians underachieve at auditions due to misguided repertoire choices.

-To avoid making similar mistakes, opt for titles that meet any published requirements and are within your capacity.
-Favor tried-and-true pieces that you love over untested ones; never program music at the edge of your ability.
+To avoid making such mistakes, opt for titles that meet any audition requirements and are within your capacity.
+Favor tried-and-true pieces over untested ones, and never program music at the edge of your ability.

 If published repertoire guidelines seem vague, write for clarification, and get feedback from a mentor before you commit to any titles.

 Remember that auditions can trigger worry, which can lead to avoidance and injurious cramming.

 3. Be Ready to Interview & Sight-read

-At many auditions, you’ll be asked to explain your artistic vision and goals.
+At many auditions, other than orchestral ones, you’ll be asked to explain your artistic vision and goals.
 Therefore, draft talking points and rehearse what you’ll say.